smutchle/ai_research_tools/README.md

 1. Web Researcher - For finding new research papers on the web
 2. References Bot - For extracting references from PDF papers into APA format using a LLM
-3. RAG Chatbot - A tool to convert your PDFs to a vector database and allow you to chat over them using langchain (RAG)
+3. RAG Chatbot - A tool to convert your PDF, markdown or text files to a vector database and allow you to chat over them using Retrieval Augmented Generation (RAG).
+Includes advanced LLM re-ranking techniques, etc.
+4. Knowledge Distiller - A tool for extracting scientific literature meta-data from a corpus of PDF, markdown or text files and then through filtering and prompting creating a distilled data set for use with LLMs.
+Essentially, human-in-the-loop distillation of scientific literature content.

 ### Preconfiguration